 Would you like to become a member of the Lafayette Historical Society and receive our quarterly newsletter?
 Complete the membership form and return it to the museum.
 Don’t want to be billed annually for your membership?
 Consider a Lifetime Membership!
 Find out more about the Lafayette Historic Society and the Miners Museum.

 Life (Individual)......... $250

 Do you shop on Amazon?
 Have you heard of AmazonSmile?
-It may be a different url, but it’s the same as visiting Amazon.com with one important difference.
-AmazonSmile donates 0.5% of the price of your eligible purchases to the charitable organization of your choice!
+It is the same as visiting Amazon.com with one important difference: AmazonSmile donates 0.5% of the price of your eligible purchases to the charitable organization of your choice.

 The Museum’s History